Licence-to-Fab/licence-to-fab.github.io/pages/terms.md

 # General Licensing of Work

 We strongly believe that everything we do should be shared openly and freely with the world.
 We place exceptions on this policy only in cases to protect our partners, and to address any possible safety concerns with the technology we are developing.
-Anything that is published on this website *is free,* and falls under a [Creative Commons Attribution Share-Alike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
+Anything that is published on this website *is free,* and falls under a [Creative Commons Attribution Non-Commerical Share-Alike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-This means **you can use our work, adapt our work, and share our work.** The only thing we ask in return is **you give credit where credit is due, and you promise to similarly make your additions to our work free, and open-source.** We started this project in an effort to foster collaboration on building a cleaner future.
-That is why we ask you keep your work open-source as well, so we all may build a cleaner world together.
+This means **you can use our work, adapt our work, and share our work for non-commerical use.** The only thing we ask in return is **you give credit where credit is due, and you promise to similarly make your additions to our work free, and open-source.** We started this project in an effort to foster collaboration on building a cleaner future.
+That is why we ask you keep your work open-source as well, so we all may build a cleaner world together. **Please additionally note that commercial licensing is avaliable, but please contact us for details.**

 ### Citing our Work

-When citing work released by us under [creative-commons](https://creativecommons.org/licenses/by-sa/4.0/), please refer to the [following style guide](https://creativecommons.org/use-remix/attribution/).
+When citing work released by us under [creative-commons](https://creativecommons.org/licenses/by-nc-sa/4.0/), please refer to the [following style guide](https://wiki.creativecommons.org/wiki/best_practices_for_attribution).
 We ask that you include a link to the original work, a link to our website, and a link to creative-commons.

 ```
-[Title of Work](hyperlink) by the [MIT Electric Vehicle Team](https://evt.mit.edu) is licensed under a [CC BY-SA 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
+[Title of Work](hyperlink) by the [MIT Electric Vehicle Team](https://evt.mit.edu) is licensed under a [CC BY-NC-SA 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 ```

 When citing work by us published in journals, conferences, or similar **please refer to the citation requirements for the scientific formats associated with those journals.**